Junior Jessica Vander Kooi

 Vander Kooi (Hinton, Iowa) grabbed her eighth double-double of the season, and her fourth over a ranked opponent, notching 14 kills and 21 digs, adding nine total blocks (three on the final three points alone) to tie a career-high in the category.
 Vander Kooi nearly had a quadruple-double as she also had eight assists on the evening.

-The 7,298 crowd nearly tripled Mizzou's previous attendance record of 2,638 set last year in a win over Texas A&M. In fact, Mizzou's total attendance through five home matches prior to the Nebraska match was around 6,208.
-The October 5 crowd overly doubled that figure.
+The 7,298 crowd nearly tripled Mizzou's previous attendance record of 2,638 set last year in a win over Texas A&M. In fact, Mizzou's total attendance through five home matches prior to the

 The Tigers now are averaging 2,265 fans per home contest, ranking eighth in the country.